jesusllg/An-Experimental-Protocol-for-NAS-SR/README.md

 # Data sets

 For practicallity data sets are not included within this repository.
-Nonetheless, we include a direct link for downloading these sets, being the ones used for experimentation on the article that this supplementary material accompanies. *(To download datasets: doi.org/10.17605/OSF.IO/MXNV9)*
+Nonetheless, we include a direct link for downloading these sets, being the ones used for experimentation on the article that this supplementary material accompanies. *(To download datasets: <a href="url">doi.org/10.17605/OSF.IO/MXNV9)</a>*

 # Citation